benashford/pricing/README.md

 Or in English, the price for a single user is £5,000, for two is £5,220, and for three users is £7,830.
 If apportionment had not been present the single user license would have cost £2,610.

+In order to achieve this the sub-totals are increased uniformally so the sum is the minimum price of £5,000.
+E.g. the `:support` subtotal goes from £100 to £191.570881226.
+That looks a bit ugly, not the sort of number you could print on an invoice, which leads me to...

 ## Rounding

 In the Apportionment example you can see that the apportioned sub-totals have expanded to many decimal places, this will happen when the apportionment factor is not a precise multiple/divisor.